 In this case, however, plans are underway for further integration in every area where it has not yet occurred.
+The FAA SOC is expected to be obtained in the fourth quarter of 2011, and integration can be completed at that point in time.
 Further, the Carriers have informed their mainline customers of the merger.
 There is little doubt that integration of operations will continue.
+The Board already has found that the Carriers are a single transportation system for representation purposes in the craft or class of Flight Dispatchers.
+Atlantic Southeast Airlines, Inc. and ExpressJet Airlines, Inc., 38 NMB 224 (2011).